a gluten-free frittata in a white ceramic baking dish

 Gluten-Free Frittata – High-Protein, Easy and Cheesy

 If you love cheese as much as I do, this Gluten-Free Cheesy Frittata will melt your heart!
-It’s one of those quick, nourishing meals you can whip up in no time — perfect for breakfast, lunch, or even a light dinner.
+It’s one of those quick, nourishing meals you can whip up in no time, perfect for breakfast, lunch, or even a light dinner.

 This recipe takes me straight back to my childhood in Bulgaria, where baked egg dishes were a staple.
-My mum used to make something similar with yoghurt and feta, and the aroma of it baking in the oven always meant comfort, much like a gluten-free cheesy frittata does now.
+My mum used to make something similar with yogurt and feta, and the aroma of it baking in the oven always meant comfort, much like a gluten-free cheesy frittata does now.

-I’ve reimagined it here in a gluten-free, lactose-free version, using my homemade yoghurt and Eatlean cheese for a lighter twist.
+I’ve reimagined it here in a gluten-free, lactose-free version, using my homemade yogurt and Eatlean cheese for a lighter twist.
 The result?
 A golden, fluffy frittata that’s cheesy yet balanced, and completely guilt-free, just like quick and easy gluten-free egg muffins (coming soon) and mini egg quiches.

 Why You’ll Love This Easy Frittata Recipe

-Serve it hot with a fresh salad or enjoy it cold the next day — it’s just as good!
+Serve it hot with a fresh salad or enjoy it cold the next day; it’s just as good!

 Debunking the Egg–Cholesterol Myth